 - An economic and a political assessment

-The last one is particularly important, and often overlooked.
+This last one is particularly important, and often overlooked.
 Politics is a crucial factor of the global economic landscape.
 Your capacity to enter a foreign market and to make a profit will largely depends on factors such as political stability, the attitude towards foreigners and foreign trade, the state intervention level, etc. (source: Trade Ready and FITT).
 Goods have been crossing borders for centuries, but they’re doing so today with an unprecedented velocity and in unprecedented volume.
-They’re not the only ones: ideas, knowledge, people, services, and information are all moving from place to place at higher speed.
-And that’s why SMEs that want to expand in countries that are socially, culturally, and politically alien will have to use both economic and political risk assessments to make the right decisions. (source: Harvard Business Review).
+But ideas, knowledge, people, services, and information are also moving from place to place at higher speed.
+And that’s why small and medium businesses that want to expand in countries that are socially, culturally, and politically alien will have to use both economic and political risk assessments to make the right decisions (source: Harvard Business Review).

 [You want to know more about the role of politics in your decision to go global?
 Consult our blog article on the subject here.]